 Maintaining proper end-to-end QoS is an important factor when providing interworking service.
 This is because the external networks might employ different network-layer (Layer 3) QoS practices.
 For example, the use of a particular differentiated services code point (DSCP) for a given service might be different between different networks.
-To provide proper QoS over-the-air in the IEEE 802.11 infrastructure, the mapping from DSCP to UP for the corresponding network needs to be identified and made known to the STAs.
+To provide proper QoS over-the-air in the IEEE 802.11 infrastructure, the mapping from DSCP to UP for the corresponding network needs to be identified and made known to the STAs or non-AP MLDs.
 If an inconsistent mapping is used then:

 Admission control at the AP may incorrectly reject a service request, because the non-AP STA used the incorrect UP.

-Non-AP STAs might use the incorrect value for User Priority in TSPEC and TCLAS elements.
+Non-AP STAs or non-AP MLDs might use the incorrect value for User Priority in TSPEC and TCLAS elements.

 The user might be given a different QoS over the IEEE 802.11 network than expected, e.g., a lower